What is an ATS and how to beat it (2026 guide)

 - Transferable skills.
 If you're changing industries, the ATS is your biggest obstacle because your vocabulary may not match the job description even if your skills do.

 This is why keyword optimization and authentic representation of your experience need to work together.
 Get past the ATS with the right terminology, then let the quality of your experience speak for itself when a human reads it.
+Your online presence matters too -- a well-optimized LinkedIn profile can attract recruiters directly, bypassing ATS entirely.
+Our LinkedIn profile optimization guide covers how to make that work.

 Optimizing Without Gaming